Alexei Mordashov: Personal life

 Mordashov and his first wife Elena (sometimes Yelena) have a son, Ilya, and divorced in 1996.

 In 2001, it was revealed in a St Petersburg divorce court that he was paying only $620 a month to support his ex-wife and son, when she sued him for half of his pre-divorce property but lost the case and incurred large fees.
 The case was eventually settled after she took it to the European Court of Human Rights.

-Mordashov owns the yachts Lady M and Nord as well as a private jet.
+As of 2021, Mordashov owns the yachts Lady M and Nord and a private jet.

 By 2001, Mordashov had married his second wife, also Elena, and had had two more sons - Kirill and Nikita.

 In 2018–2019, for Kirill and Nikita the KN-holding company was created, to which Mordashov transferred his shares in Nordgold and TUI.
-In this way, the businessman hoped to transfer business experience to his sons.
+In this way, he hoped to transfer business experience to his sons.
 But in 2021, Nikita lost his share due to unsuccessful studies and leaving for military service.

-In 2022, the ICIJ reported that Mordashov transferred most of his ownership stake in tourism conglomerate TUI to a Caribbean shell company controlled by Marina Mordashova who is reportedly the mother of some of his children.
+In 2022, the International Consortium of Investigative Journalists reported that Mordashov transferred most of his ownership stake in tourism conglomerate TUI to a Caribbean shell company controlled by Marina Mordashova who is reportedly the mother of some of his children.